docker/docs/engine/swarm/admin_guide.md

 Swarm is resilient to failures and the swarm can recover from any number of temporary node failures (machine reboots or crash with restart) or other transient errors.
 However, a swarm cannot automatically recover if it loses a quorum.
-Tasks on existing worker nodes will continue to run, but administrative tasks are not possible, including scaling or updating services and joining or removing nodes from the swarm.
+Tasks on existing worker nodes continue to run, but administrative tasks are not possible, including scaling or updating services and joining or removing nodes from the swarm.
 The best way to recover is to bring the missing manager nodes back online.
 If that is not possible, continue reading for some